JorelDenceReyethJMorales/DSAMidterm/README.md

 - Copy the URL and paste it into your browser, or
 - Press h and Enter then Press o and Enter to automatically open it in your browser.

+And that's it!
+You've successfully set up ReactJS and started your development server.
+Now you're ready to begin building your web application!